-English grammar is a tough nut to crack.
+English grammar is a difficult nut to crack.
 Even the most well-versed in the rules of grammar can sometimes mess things up while speaking or writing in the language.
 One pair of words that can be confusing is “your vs. you’re.”

 Both words are pronounced the same way, and also look similar – with just an apostrophe making all the difference.
 But even if they sound the same and look like fraternal twins, they serve two distinct and different purposes.